-However, EIOPA has also identified that 15% of participants failed to fully cover their SCR, while 5% did not meet their MCR and hence would risk having their licences withdrawn.
+However, EIOPA has also identified that 15% of participants failed to fully cover their SCR, while 5% did not meet their MCR and hence would come under immediate regulatory supervision.
 8.8% of the participating undertakings had a solvency ratio of less than 75%.
+Ireland is shown as having the 4th highest proportion of undertakings with less than 75% SCR coverage.